Boston Non-importation agreement: Historical context

-In June 1767, the Parliament passed the Townshend Revenue Act, which established new duties on goods such as salt, glass, paper, tea, coal, oil, and lead.
+In June 1767, the Parliament passed the Townshend Revenue Act, which established new duties on goods such as lead, glass, paper, tea, and printers' colors.
 The revenues generated from these duties were intended to pay the salaries of colonial governors, judges, and troops.
-Unlike the Stamp Act, however, the Townshend Revenue Act attracted considerably less attention and criticism when it went into effect in November 1767.
-The muted opposition arose because the act affected only merchants and traders.
+Unlike the Stamp Act, however, the Townshend Revenue Act failed to spark violent protest when it went into effect in November 1767.
+Protests were limited to economic boycotts, taking the form of non-importation agreements, and intellectual arguments.

 In a series of essays known as the "Letters from a Farmer in Pennsylvania," John Dickinson argued that these taxes were unlawful because the Parliament lacked the authority to levy taxes on the colonists.
 Initially published in the Pennsylvania Chronicle, the essays were later circulated in newspapers across the colonies.
 Alongside Thomas Paine's Common Sense, these letters are regarded as the most influential pamphlets of the Revolutionary era.
 They underscored the threat to colonial independence, framed recent acts as attacks on colonial liberties, and stressed the necessity for colonial protest.

 Galvanized by Dickinson's letters, James Otis Jr. urged the Massachusetts House of Representatives to petition the British king.
 This resulted in the Massachusetts Circular Letter, penned by Otis and Samuel Adams, advocating collective action against the British Parliament and the Townshend Act.
 This sparked a debate on the Parliament's right to impose taxes solely for revenue-raising purposes.
 The colonies argued, with Dickinson's backing, that they could not be taxed without elected representation ("no taxation without representation").
 The Parliament, on the other hand, insisted it was their duty to protect their citizens and subjects.
 The colonies' attempts to contest this British policy resulted in the dissolution of the New York and Massachusetts assemblies.

 When the British government failed to acknowledge the reason for colonial objections, a conflict between the mother country and the colony became inevitable.
 The Parliament perceived these complaints as clear attempts to undermine its authority, Navigation Acts, mercantile system, and the entire empire.
 Arguably, the only peaceful means left for the American colonies to assert their demands was through boycotting British goods.
 This intention culminated in an initiative by Boston merchants and traders, leading to the Boston Non-importation Agreement.